Tuesday, March 25, 2014

 The Raising of Amenhotep III

-The kings temple of millions years was the largest of the memorial temples at Luxor but became damaged by an earthquake shortly after the kings death.
-By the time of the Pharaoh Merenptah, at the end of the 13th century BC, the blocks and sculptures from the temple were re used in the elderly Merenptah's own temple.
+The king's temple, millions of years was the largest of the memorial temples at Luxor but became damaged by an earthquake shortly after the king's death.
+By the time of Pharaoh Merenptah, at the end of the 13th century BC, the blocks and sculptures from the temple were reused in the elderly Merenptah's own temple.

-The stela was found by Sir Flinders Petrie in 1896 and is considered by many to be that famous archaeologists most important find, this being because the stela's inscription contains the first known mentioning in archaeology of "Israel".
+The stela was found by Sir Flinders Petrie in 1896 and is considered by many to be that famous archaeologist's most important find, this being because the stela's inscription contains the first known mention in archaeology of "Israel".

 AFP Photo/ Khaled Desouki